Sum1Solutions/web-speech-to-text/README.md

 - Use only for general, non-sensitive information
 - Consider this tool as a general-purpose transcription utility only

-For medical practices and healthcare providers: Please use HIPAA-compliant solutions for handling any patient-related information.

 ## Technical Details

 ### TypeScript Integration